koriym/vscode-code-glass/README.md

-# CodeGlass
+# CodeGlass - WIP

-## Under development - No satisfactory response yet

-CodeGlass is a VS Code extension that uses AI to generate comments for your code.
-It's powered by Ollama and CodeLlama models.
+CodeGlass is a Visual Studio Code extension designed to enhance code readability and understanding.
+It uses AI to generate insightful comments for source code, making it easier for developers to comprehend complex codebases, learn new languages, and onboard to new projects.

+## Core Features

+1. **Code Preview**: Display the current active editor's content in a side panel.
+2. **AI-Powered Comments**: Generate and display AI-created comments alongside the original code (to be implemented).
+3. **Hypertext Capabilities**: Add @link annotations to comments, referencing language documentation or library information (to be implemented).

 ## Prerequisites